Affiliate Disclosure: By buying the products we recommend, you help keep the site alive. Read more.

 The standard for this on Windows and Mac is Scrivener.
+(Here’s our Scrivener keyboard shortcuts cheat sheet for Mac users.)
 While Literature and Latte had been developing a native Linux version, 2015 is the date of the “latest” beta.
 We’ll take a look at five similar novel-writing applications for Linux, of which four are fully free and open source.

 Main Features of Novel Writing Apps

 At a basic level, all you need to write your novel (or any piece of fiction) an application that can capture text.
 This includes word processors (arguably the default app for authors), text editors (e.g. “distraction-free” environments), note-taking programs, and/or outliners.
 You can get a book done with any of these, alone or in combination.

 While these applications help you record the words of the story, crafting the story itself needs to occur in your head.
 The novel writing apps we’ll look at below distinguish themselves from those more generic programs with features to automate this process, including: